soumen1102/TOTPLite/README.md

 3. Once done Hit Generate QR Code button , this will give you a QR code on the page itself.
 4. Scan this using the Google Authenticator ( There will be an option to Add a token , followed by Scan a Bar Code ,you need to use it )
-5. Once the scan is done you should see the token on the Google Authenticator , as illustrated below
+5. Once the scan is done you should see the token on the Google Authenticator.